 Step 3 – Lather the rest section by section

-To shampoo different sections of your horse, you want to take a dollop of the shampoo on a cloth per section of your horse or as instructed by the bottle and work the shampoo into your horse’s coat.
+To shampoo different sections of your horse, take a dollop of the shampoo on a cloth per section of your horse or as instructed by the bottle and work the shampoo into your horse’s coat.
 Lather the shampoo onto the coat in a circular motion.
 Once you’ve done lathering one section, rinse the shampoo off (see Step 4) immediately before you proceed putting soap to the next section.
 Repeat these steps until you finish all the remaining parts.

 On the right, you can see this Percheron has soap everywhere!
-This is not ideal, although he may look adorable with all the suds, this is not ideal because some of the areas that were soaping may already be drying out and doing some damage to the coat.
+Although he may look adorable with all the suds, this is not ideal because some of the areas that were soaping may already be drying out and doing some damage to the coat.

 As I mentioned before, the one section you want to avoid using shampoo on is your horse’s face and genital areas.
 The shampoo isn’t good for these areas and may casue irritation.
 Also, your horse will not like it in his eyes even if it’s non-stinging and if it is stinging then he really won’t like it.

-Step 4 – Hose the shampoo off before it dries out
+Step 4 – Rinse the shampoo off before it dries out

 After you shampoo each section, you want to hose that section off right afterwards.
 This will prevent certain areas from drying up, which will negatively affect your horse’s coat and skin.

-When you’re hosing off the shampoo you want to make sure that you don’t leave any on the horse.
-Same as if you leave it on too long, failing to rinse off all the shampoo isn’t good for your horse’s coat.
+When you’re hosing off the shampoo you want to make sure that you don’t leave any foam or shampoo residue on the horse.
+Same as if you leave it on too long, failing to completely rinsing off all the shampoo isn’t good for your horse’s coat.

 Again, make sure you hose your horse down with a steady stream of water.
 You don’t want to spray your horse with a forceful water current.
 This means it’s going to take a little bit longer to get the soap off but your horse and his coat will be a lot happier.